[Note added 4.1.19: The debate on YouTube is here.]

 Yesterday’s edition of the BBC programme The Big Questions, specifically the discussion on “Is feminism in crisis?”, was even worse than expected.
 The presenter was a woman, predictably, Rachel Burden.
 Far too much time was given to the grisly harridans Sheila Jeffreys (English lesbian, now based in Australia, authoress of The Industrial Vagina) and Finn Mackay – on the right below, from her Facebook page, sporting a bow tie, with her partner (wife?):

-So Ms Mackay (a waste of space funded by British taxpayers, mainly men) votes Labia.
+So Ms Mackay (a waste of space funded by British taxpayers, mainly men) votes Labour.
 What are the chances?

 Is it just me, or is Finn Mackay the spitting image of Stan Laurel?